-For the purposes of this program, the term "industrial" is considered to mean any non-residential structure significant to the community due to size, location, and/or economic importance.
-These structures are no longer suited for their former purpose in their current deteriorated condition, and are a substantial deterrent for future economic opportunity in the surrounding area and region.
+For the purposes of the Industrial Revitalization Fund (IRF) program, the term "industrial" is considered to mean any non-residential structure significant to the community due to size, location, and/or economic importance.
+These structures are no longer suited for their former purpose in their current deteriorated condition and are a substantial deterrent for future economic opportunity in the surrounding area and region.